nickmat/ProjectStart/README.md

 Improve setup procedure by presenting a dialog on app's initial run.
 Use the registry instead of an environment value.

+Allow the order of menu items to be set.
+(Currently alphabetical order.)

+Ignore shortcut file extension.

 Add program icons to the menu items.

-Not require a single directory tree structure.
+Don't require a single directory tree structure.
-This will allow some of the Windows 10 standard toolbars can be used.
+This will allow some of the Windows standard toolbars can be used.
-It will will also allow the shortcut directories to be part of the projects file structure.
+It will will also allow the shortcut directories to be part of the projects own file structure.